Sheffield tree felling protests: Reactions

 Campaigners have alleged that the tree felling makes road maintenance and resurfacing cheaper over the 25-year contract, and helps corporate profit at the expense of the environment.

-Politician and then Environment Secretary Michael Gove accused Sheffield City Council of "environmental vandalism" and promised to do "anything required" to end its controversial tree-felling programme while former Liberal democrat leader Nick Clegg branded the tree felling a "national scandal".
+Politician and then Environment Secretary Michael Gove accused Sheffield City Council of "environmental vandalism" and promised to do "anything required" to end its tree-felling programme while former Liberal democrat leader Nick Clegg branded the tree felling a "national scandal".

 Writer Robert Macfarlane took part in the campaign, writing a poem for the protestors called 'Heartwood', which was set to music, flyposted, subvertised and hung as a 'charm' around endangered trees across Sheffield.
 Former Pulp frontman and musician Jarvis Cocker branded the felling of the street trees as "crazy" and joined fellow singer Richard Hawley to DJ at an event in raising funds for the Sheffield Tree Action Group in March 2018.
 Cocker later gave a speech in April 2018 at a protest in Sheffield City Hall, speaking out in support of the tree campaigners in Sheffield.
 Environmentalist Rob McBride, (aka the tree hunter), instigated a successful, high-profile contest.
 The Great Trees of Sheffield was launched in January 2017 to help raise awareness of the street tree situation and campaigns.
 Judges featured, Jarvis Cocker, Richard Hawley, Chris Packham, Nick Clegg, Patrick Barkham and Christine Walkden.